See https://isss.uconn.edu/orientation/ for a detailed schedule, to submit questions, and to watch the recorded live

 - Option 1: From Kennedy International (JFK) in New York take the Air Train to Jamaica Station (the last stop).
 At Jamaica Station transfer to the Long Island Railroad (LIRR).
 Take the LIRR all the way to Penn Station, W. 34th Manhattan.
 From Penn Station take the Amtrak train to Hartford, CT. www.amtrak.com

 - Option 2: From NYC take the Metro North Railroad http://www.mta.info/schedules -New Haven Line travels from Grand Central Station to Stamford, and New Haven, CT.
 In New Haven switch trains to CT Rail – Hartford Line http://www.hartfordline.com/ traveling from New Haven to Hartford.

-- Option 2: From Logan Airport take the “T” (Boston subway) silver line to South Station.
+- From Logan Airport take the Silver Line T (subway) to South Station.
 At South Station, take the Peter Pan or the Greyhound bus from Boston South St Station to Hartford.
-Depending on the time, the ticket will cost between $30-$40.
+Ticket prices vary based on how many seats have been sold, but are around $30-$40.

 - Option 1: Take the Airtrain to Jamaica Station, and from there, take the Long Island Railroad to Penn Station (Manhattan).
 From Penn Station, Amtrak travels to Stamford.